nus-cs2103-AY2223S1/tp/docs/_dg/InstructionsForManualTesting.md

 `help new`

 Expected Output:
-The [[ help-window:Help Window ]] pops up and shows a general help message with the help information for `new` command.
+The [[ help-window:Help Window ]] pops up and shows a general help message with the help information for the `new` command.

 ### Reset